dabeaz/sly/docs/sly.rst

             print("Illegal character '%s'" % value[0])
             self.index += 1

-In this case, we simply print the offending character and skip ahead one character by updating the lexer position.
+In this case, we print the offending character and skip ahead one character by updating the lexer position.
 Error handling in a parser is often a hard problem.
 An error handler might scan ahead to a logical synchronization point such as a semicolon, a blank line,